Tulbagh

 Apart from a stroll around town, there are other lovely hikes on offer in this region.

-For an accessible, 8 km hike with mountain views and swimming try the Murludi Hiking Trail.
+For an accessible, 8 km hike with mountain views and swimming, try the Murludi Hiking Trail.
 For more of a challenge head to Oude Compagnies Post and climb the tough, 1500 m high Roodezandsberg Peak.

 1969 Tulbagh Earthquake

 There was widespread damage to Tulbagh, Ceres and the surrounding regions.
 This area is part of the Cape Fold Belt that contains many faults and has built the many chains of steep mountains in the Western Cape.
-After the earthquake geologists hunted for any break in the surface that may indicate exactly where the fault that caused the earthquake was.
+After the earthquake, geologists hunted for any breaks in the surface that may indicate exactly where the fault that caused the earthquake was.
 They didn’t find anything, probably because the movement on the fault took place at a few kilometres’ depth and didn’t reach the surface.

 There was a magnitude 5.7 aftershock about 6 months after the mainshock.
-Today the chance of another large earthquake is low though not zero.
+Today the chance of another large earthquake is low, though not zero.

 The many damaged, historic buildings in town were meticulously restored which is why they are in such good condition today.